 While these are the most important data sets a CDP keeps a track of, it can do more.
 For instance, CDPs can track all sorts of data like email responses, social media mentions, and more.

 Therefore, it becomes a very useful tool in your business and at times it’s not just useful for marketers, but also for customer support or account managers, as they can closely watch and monitor customer accounts, and resolve any queries that might persist.

 There are several ways CDPs differ from CRMs and DMPs, here are the major ones:

 Although there are many similarities as well between CRMs, DMPs, and CDPs, and in certain ways, they complement each other, if you are in the market looking for third-party solutions for a short-term basis, CRMs and DMPs in combination will work out well.
-But, if you are out there for a long run in the market, and want to have long-term relations with your customers by collating all data at one place, CDPs are your best bet.
+If you want long-term relationships and male your data actionable in one place, Customer Data Platforms are it.

 Nicolas is VP of Marketing EMEA at Insider.
 Passionate about new technologies and e-commerce, Nicolas has held various position at leading e-commerce and tech companies including Groupon, Microsoft and Bwin.